lsaravia/SpeciesRankSurface/srsdq_figures.md

 \begin{figure}[H]
 \centering
-\includegraphics[width=6.5in]{powADq10_DifR_256.png}
+\includegraphics[width=6.5in]{powADq10_RplR_256.png}
-\caption{Power of the Anderson-Darling test for the hypothesis that generalized dimensions ($D_q$) curves and species abundance distributions (SAD) of simulated neutral/hierarchical communities are different.
-The compared communities differ only in parameter $\rho$ that determines the degree of neutrality/hierarchy.  $\Delta \rho$ is the difference in the parameter, when is lower the communities are more similar.
-DqSAD is the generalized dimension calculated using SAD, and DqSRS is the one calculated using the species rank surface (SRS).
+\caption{Power of the Anderson-Darling test for the hypothesis of differences between simulated neutral/hierarchical communities.
+The test uses generalized dimensions curves calculated from SAD ($D_q^{SAD}$), generalized dimensions calculated from the species rank surfaces ($D_q^{SRS}$) and the species abundance distributions (SAD).
+The compared communities differ only in parameter $\rho$ (across panels) that determines the degree of neutrality/hierarchy.
 The number of comparisons to calculate the frequency is 2500 in all cases.
 Simulations use a metacommunity with a logseries abundance distribution with 11,86 and 341 species; a grid side of 256 sites, the other parameters are given in the main text.}
 \end{figure}